Maybach I and II: Maybach I

-Maybach I was built starting in 1937.
-In December 1939, it was fully operational.
+Maybach I was built beginning in 1937; by December 1939, it was fully operational.
 The complex consisted of twelve three-storey buildings above ground designed to look from the air like local housing, and two floors of interlinked bunkers with two-foot thick walls below.
 Deeper in the subterranean levels of Maybach I, there were wells for drinking water and plumbing, air-filter systems for protection against gas attacks, and diesel engines to keep the system operational.
 Later the site was further camouflaged by the use of netting.

 Maybach II

-Maybach II was completed in 1940 and was of the same design with eleven surface buildings.
+Maybach II was completed in 1940 and was of the same design as Maybach I, with eleven surface buildings.

 Incriminating evidence left by the conspirators of the 20 July plot against Hitler was discovered at Maybach II in a safe at Zossen.
 Among the documents reportedly uncovered were excerpts from the diary of Wilhelm Canaris, conspiratorial correspondence between Abwehr agents, information on the secret negotiations between the Vatican and members of the originally planned coup d’état of 1938, the Oster conspiracy, and data on the resistance activities of Lutheran minister Dietrich Bonhoeffer.

 World War II

-Between 15 and 17 January 1945, the Oberkommando des Heeres (Supreme High Command of the German Army – OKH) moved into Maybach I. The army general staff moved their quarters into Maybach II.
+Between 15 and 17 January 1945, the Oberkommando des Heeres (High Command of the German Army – OKH) moved into Maybach I. The army general staff moved their quarters into Maybach II.
 During 1945 the site was heavily bombed both by the British and by the Americans; a raid on 15 March injured the Chief of the Army General Staff, Hans Krebs.

 On 20 April the Soviet 3rd Armoured Guard Army threatened the HQ near Zossen.
 General Krebs asked Hitler for permission to leave and destroy the important items.
 By the time Krebs received permission, it was too late to destroy anything.
 At midday on 20 April the OKH evacuated to Eiche near Potsdam and the OKW to Krampnitz.
 The Soviets arrived in the afternoon, and found the site empty apart from four German soldiers.